Skip to content

 └── reviewer--developer/ # reviewer → developer (gate feedback)

-When the reviewer gate routes work back to the developer, it writes specific feedback into reviewer--developer/handoff.md — what failed, what needs fixing, and any relevant context.
+When the reviewer gate routes work back to the developer, it writes a structured verdict envelope into reviewer--developer/handoff.json — including what failed, check results, and context.
 The developer reads this feedback on its next activation, fixes the issues, and writes back to developer--reviewer/ so the gate can re-evaluate.

 This feedback loop can repeat up to the gate’s max_iterations budget (typically 3).